 a.
 All terms and conditions in a Title V permit, including any provisions designed to limit a source’s potential to emit, are enforceable by the administrator and citizens under the Act.

 b.
 Notwithstanding paragraph “a” of this subrule, the director shall specifically designate as not being federally enforceable under the Act any terms and conditions included in the permit that are not required under the Act or under any of its applicable requirements.
-Terms and conditions so designated are not subject to the requirements of 40 CFR 70.7 or 70.8 (as amended through July 21, 1992).
+Terms and conditions so designated are not subject to the requirements of 40 CFR 70.7 or 70.8.

 22.108(15) Compliance requirements.
 All Title V permits shall contain the following elements with respect to compliance: